MicrosoftDocs/security/security-docs/zero-trust/zero-trust-partner-kit.md

 ## Co-branded architecture illustrations

+Architecture diagrams like those included in our Zero Trust guidance help communicate how to apply the princples of Zero Trust to specific environments, from Microsoft 365 to specialized enviroments built in Azure or even Amazon Web Services (AWS).
+These illustrations help provide deeper technical guidance and recommendations.
+They provide a supported starting-point that you can adjust for your own environments.
+They help communciate design decisions and the relationships between components and security capabilities in an environment.

 ### Visio templates, Visio stencils, and Microsoft icon sets

 To help you work with reference architectures in the Zero Trust guidance center, you can download co-branded Visio template files along with Microsoft icon sets.

 These 11x17 Visio template files are co-branded and leave plenty of room for your own work.
 Replace the Contoso logo with your own logo.
 Try out the template file that's themed with Microsoft Security colors.
 Or, work with the unthemed template file if you're not getting the results you want.